RicherMans/PLDA/README.md

 ## Installation ##

 Make sure that you have KALDI compiled and installed.
-Further make sure that KALDI was compiled using the option --shared, during ./conigure.
+Further make sure that KALDI was compiled using the option --shared, during ./configure (e.g. ./configure --shared).
 Moreover the included ATLAS within KALDI is sufficient that PLDA works.
 If any compilation errors happen it's most likely that not all of the ATLAS libraries was installed successfully.

 Moreover to find KALDI correctly, please run: